 Friday 9:00 a.m. - 6:00 p.m.

-The Library will be closed on the following dates in 2012:
+The Library will be closed for the following holidays in 2014:

 Please bring all books and materials to the circulation desk 10 minutes prior to closing time.

 Internet and other public-use computers will be shut down 10 minutes before closing time.

 No new cards will be issued 10 minutes before closing time.

 A Brief History of the Carthage Public Library

 As early as 1870, the citizens of Carthage began a movement to organize a permanent public library for their community.
 Lecture courses and public entertainment were used to raise funds for a library service that opened in a store front on the 600 block of Main Street.
 This first establishment loaned books to patrons for an initiation fee of two dollars plus ten cents per week.

 In 1902, philanthropist Andrew Carnegie offered $25,000 to build a public library if the citizens would vote a tax to support a library and if the city could provide a suitable location for a building.
 Even though they did not have the right to vote, women of the community circulated petitions for a supporting tax.
 The vote to initiate a library tax carried 831 to 94.